joshbegley/nyt-latest/previous.md

 `The Democrat talks about the election vibe shift and what a Kamala Harris win would mean for both parties.`\
 https://nytimes.com/2024/07/27/magazine/pete-buttigieg-interview-election-democrats.html

-**At the Olympic opening ceremony, a force of nature upset the plan but not the vibes**\
+**At the Olympic opening ceremony, a force of nature upset the plan but not the point**\
 `After years of coordination, Paris' audacious opening ceremony finally arrived.
 And then the rain came.
 And came.
 But no one seemed to mind.`\
 https://nytimes.com/athletic/5662021/2024/07/27/2024-paris-olympics-opening-ceremony-rain/